Back to blog

 AreaReadiness CheckEvidence

-ConnectivityCan the plant reach cloud services with stable latency?Network tests by plant, shift, and route
+ConnectivityCan the plant reach cloud services with stable latency by shift and route?Network tests by plant, shift, and route.

-Offline behaviorCan critical events buffer during outages?Store-and-forward test results
+Offline behaviorCan critical events buffer during WAN or cloud outages?Store-and-forward test results.

-Security zonesAre production networks segmented correctly?Firewall rules and access review
+Security zonesAre production networks segmented correctly from office and cloud access?Firewall rules and access review.

 6. Plan Downtime Windows Around Production Reality